Common nighthawk: Names and etymology

-The genus name Chordeiles is from Ancient Greek khoreia, a dance with music, and deile, "evening".
-The specific minor is Latin for "smaller".

-The term "nighthawk", first recorded in the King James Version of 1611, was originally a local name in England for the European nightjar.
-Its use in the Americas to refers to members of the genus Chordeiles and related genera was first recorded in 1778.
+The term "nighthawk", first recorded in the King James Bible version of 1611, was originally a local name in England for the European nightjar.
+Its use in the Americas referring to members of the genus Chordeiles and related genera was first recorded in 1778.

 The common nighthawk is sometimes called a "bull-bat", due to its perceived "bat-like" flight, and the "bull-like" boom made by its wings as it pulls from a dive.

 They, in addition to other nightjars, are also sometimes called "bugeaters", for their insectivore diet.
 The common nighthawk is likely the reason that Nebraska's state nickname was once the "Bugeater State", and its people were known as "bugeaters".
 The Nebraska Cornhuskers college athletic teams were also briefly known the Bugeaters, before adopting their current name, which was also adopted by the state as a whole.
-A semi-professional soccer team in Nebraska now uses the Bugeaters moniker.
+A semi-professional soccer team in Nebraska, Nebraska Bugeaters FC, now uses the moniker.

 Taxonomy

-Within the family Caprimulgidae, the subfamily Chordeilinae (nighthawks) are limited to the New World and are distinguished from the subfamily Caprimulginae, by the lack of rictal bristles.
+The common nighthawk was given the binomial name Caprimulgus minor in 1771 by the German naturalist Johann Reinhold Forster based the "whip-poor-will" that was described and illustrated by the English naturalist Mark Catesby in his book The Natural History of Carolina, Florida and the Bahama Islands.
+The type locality is South Carolina.
+The common nighthawk is now one of six nighthawks placed in the genus Chordeiles that was introduced by William Swainson in 1832.
+The genus name Chordeiles is from Ancient Greek khoreia, a dance with music, and deile, "evening".
+The specific minor is Latin for "smaller".

 The American Ornithologists' Union treated the smaller Antillean nighthawk as conspecific with the common nighthawk until 1982.

 Up until the early 19th century, the common nighthawk and the whip-poor-will were thought to be one species.
 The latter's call was explained as the nocturnal expression of the common nighthawk.
 Alexander Wilson, "The Father of American Ornithology", correctly made the differentiation between the two species.